18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-2-the-ml-lifecycle/index.md

 ### 2. Simplest ML models

 At this stage, you should start with simple algorithms.
-E.g: Logistic regression XGBoost, K-nearest neighbors, etc.
+E.g. Logistic regression XGBoost, K-nearest neighbors, etc.

 This stage allows you to quickly build out a framework from data management from development to deployment that you can test and trust.